davidfstr/dafoster.net/_posts/2013-02-02-learnings-from-sicp.md

 <a id="lazy-evaluation"></a>
 ### Lazy Evaluation

 Normally expressions are evaluated immediately, in the order that they occur in code. **Lazy evaluation** changes this behavior such that expressions are only evaluated when some primitive operation (like print or add) requires the value of the expression.
+Until then the unevaluated expression is passed around (as a "thunk").

 Lazy evaluation enables that creation of **lazy data structures**, which is a useful performance optimization in some contexts.